 Leo Pinczewski has over 30 years of experience orthopaedic knee surgery and clinical research.
 He has over 40 published peer reviewed articles in internationally recognised journals.
 He has been awarded the Excellence in Surgery Award from the Royal Australian College of Surgeons being the only Orthopaedic Surgeon to ever have received this prestigious award.
-He was appointed Associate Professor of Orthopaedics University of Notre Dame in 2010
+He was appointed Professor of Orthopaedics University of Notre Dame in 2019

 Michael O'Sullivan specialises in hip and knee surgery.
 He has a particular interest in primary and revision hip and knee replacement as well as hip arthroscopy surgery.

 Justin Roe is a highly experienced knee surgeon with a special interest in ACL reconstruction and procedures for osteoarthritis of the knee.
 A/Prof Roe was awarded the prestigious 2013 Scientific Award at the ISAKOS congress in Toronto for research.
 He was appointed as a Conjoint Associate Professor of the University of New South Wales in 2014

 Dr Matt Lyons specialises in disorders of the hip and knee.
 He performs arthroscopic, reconstructive and replacement surgery with a particular interest in arthroplasty for complex pathology of the hip & knee as well as failed and infected joint replacements.

 Benjamin Gooden is an orthopaedic surgeon with a particular interest in hip and knee replacement, arthroscopic knee surgery and orthopaedic trauma.
 In addition to his medical qualifications, Dr Gooden has completed a Science degree with first class honours at the University of Adelaide and a Doctor of Philosophy (PhD) through the University of Sydney.
 His PhD thesis dealt with the mechanisms of tendon and cartilage degeneration.